raymoo/pins-ps/README.md

 Using the Bot
 =======
-You can run the generated executable directly, or you can run without compiling with "runhaskell Pins.hs" in the top of the source directory.
+You can run the generated executable directly, or you can run without compiling with `runhaskell Pins.hs` in the top of the source directory.

 Features